Somebody’s gotta exterminate the bad guys. I guess it might as well be us.

 I shake my head, fighting back tears.
 “He didn’t put it in.”

-“Your article?” he says, his warm brown crinkling in sympathy.
+“Your article?” he says, his warm brown eyes crinkling in sympathy.
 “He didn’t put it in at all?”

 “I’m fine,” I lie.
 “I’ll be fine.”

 “You’re not fine,” says Kiran, instantly dropping his breezy smart-ass facade.
 He knows that this is serious.